2sic/2sxc-docs/2sxc Docs Generator/js-code/edit-form/formulas/index.md

 The data object contains the most commonly used data, specifically

 * `value` - the value which would be used if the function didn't run
-* `default` - the start value this thing would have
+* `default` - the default value this thing would have based on field configuration (use for reset to default)
 * `prefill` - the prefill value
+* `initial` - the initial value this setting/field had when it was loaded (use for reset to initial) _new in 12.02_
 * `[FieldName]` - all the values of the other fields

 Example of the `data` object in a Formula which would set the `Visible` property of a field `FullName`: